GDRN: Music career

 She studied classical violin for 11 years, and later jazz piano and singing.
 She went to Reykjavík Junior College with the intention of becoming a medical doctor, but began making music in her last year of junior college which she would then focus on after graduation.

 She writes her own lyrics, and co-produces her music with Teitur Helgi Skúlason and Bjarki Sigurðsson or her first album, and with Arnar Ingi Ingason and Magnús Jóhann Ragnarsson on her second.

 Her first hit song was "Lætur mig" from 2018.
 Guðrún headlined at the 2019 Þjóðhátíð and was chosen as Mosfellsbær's artist of 2019.
 She is a featured vocalist on the song, Midnight Moon, which appears on Icelandic pianist and composer, Eydís Evensen's 2021 debut alum, Bylur.
 The song was recorded in Iceland in 2020.
 A 2021 live concert (filmed in Iceland due to COVID-19 travel restrictions) for the Seattle based radio station, KEXP, which included Midnight Moon, received over 4 million views on YouTube.

 Acting career

 In 2019, she was a part of the music cast of the National Theatre of Iceland's production of Shakespeare in Love.
 In 2020, it was announced that she had been cast as a member of Netflix's Icelandic original series Katla, directed by Baltasar Kormákur.
-Although she did not formally trained as an actress, she was invited to audition for the series by Kormákur who casting for the show.
+Although she did not formally train as an actress, she was invited to audition for the series by Kormákur who casting for the show.
 She plays the character of Gríma in the series.
 The series was filmed in Iceland beginning in February 2020 and featured a small cast and crew due to COVID-19 restrictions.

 A Christmas album called Nokkur jólaleg lög, recorded with Magnús Jóhann, was released on 22 November 2024 for vinyl and streaming.